-Kaskaskia Port District completed an \$85,000 planning study for Terminal #1 to review the outbound movement and is currently evaluating more specific outbound needs.
+The Kaskaskia Port District completed an \$85,000 planning study for Terminal #1 to review the outbound movement and is currently evaluating more specific outbound needs.
 Anticipated improvements include reconfiguring the loop track to accommodate two movements at the same time.
 A new outbound conveyor, second interior track, and track location is also needed.
 This will include adding a second track to the existing loop track and a second dump pit.
 New cargo will include gypsum and fly ash.
-The \$9 million cost estimate is currently being refined and improvements may be operational by 2021.
+The \$9 million cost estimate is currently being refined and some improvements may be operational by 2021.
 BUILD and INFRA funding requests for the project were not received.
 The Port District is still actively seeking funds.
 Project Description (B) Second Entrance and Third Dock at Port Terminal #2 (Baldwin): This project includes access expansion at Port Terminal #2 (River Mile 18.0) to accommodate a high volume of trucks entering and leaving the site each day.
 A second entrance and expansion at both Gateway FS and The Material Works would reduce congestion and facilitate additional truck movement through the terminal.
-Estimated cost is approximately
+Estimated cost is approximately \$535,000.

-\$535,000.
 The Port has completed a \$120,000 Master Plan that outlines capital improvements, including a third dock, needed to strategically expand the port.
-Over \$25 million in capital projects have been identified and prioritized.

-Project Description (C) Port Development at Fayetteville

-Terminal: This project includes improvements associated with Phase One of the Fayetteville Terminal Master Plan, which consists of access road construction from Illinois Route 15 and development of a grain terminal facility.
-The Fayetteville Terminal (River Mile 36) is the northernmost possible facility on the Kaskaskia River.
-The Fayetteville Terminal will be a huge asset for the Port District as it will increase shipping tonnage.
+More than \$25 million in capital projects have been identified and prioritized.
+Project Description (C) Port Development at Fayetteville Terminal: This project includes improvements associated with Phase One of the Fayetteville Terminal Master Plan, which consists of access road construction from Illinois Route 15 and development of a grain terminal facility.
+The Fayetteville Terminal (River Mile 36) is the northernmost-possible facility on the Kaskaskia River.
+The Fayetteville Terminal will be a major asset for the Port District as it will increase shipping tonnage.
 In addition, the Fayetteville Terminal is strategically located near many businesses in the region and will benefit area industry and agribusiness.
 The terminal also has the opportunity to provide primary and redundant shipping options for Scott Air Force Base.
 Estimated cost for Phase 1 improvements is approximately \$5.5 million.

-"The Port of Plaquemines [Louisiana] to

-St. Louis route would be a key component

-of the service American Patriot Holdings

-intends to implement through the

-Mississippi River basin.
-There are a wide

-variety of opportunities we are exploring,

-which include utilizing the vessels and

-port facilities for agricultural products,

-including refrigerated cargo.
-The timing

-is right for us to market this new option,

-which will move large numbers of

-containers via the Mississippi River - our

-nation's greatest river highway."

-- Sandy Sanders, Executive Director, Plaquemines Port Harbor & Terminal District